-If you would like to learn more about this beautiful country in the South Pacific be sure to check out “Our Journey to Samoa”.
-There you can also find some more delicious Samoan recipes.
-Be sure to join the culinary journey around the world when you stop by, it’s free!
+If you would like to learn more about the tiny nation of Switzerland, be sure to check out “Our Journey to Switzerland”.
+You will also find more delicious and authentic Swiss recipes like how to raclette, and the most amazing walnut pie.

 Please note that this page contains affiliate links in which I will earn a small commission however, it will in no way affect the price you pay.
 I thank you for your support!

 - 2 large potatoes Yukon Golds or russets are best

 - 1-1/2 teaspoons salt

 - 1 Tablespoon clarified butter or ghee

 - Peel the potatoes and grate them, using the large holes of a hand grater.

 - Put the potatoes in a large bowl, add the salt and pepper, and toss to coat thoroughly.
 Let the potatoes rest for at least 5 minutes, and then, taking one handful at a time, squeeze as much liquid as possible out of them and transfer to a second bowl.

 - Do not worry if the potatoes begin to oxidize, this is normal.

 - Heat a heavy-based skillet that measures about 8 inches across the base over medium-high heat.
 Add the oil (it should come to a depth of at least 1/8 inch) and half the clarified butter or ghee.
 When the oil begins to shimmer just before it reaches its smoking point, add in the potatoes and press down with a fork or spatula to fill the pan.
 Please note that they will sizzle so don't let it startle you.
 If you want to make individual servings, you can use 4 small 4" cast iron skillets like I did.